-Managers at the market called on FM Lighting & Power, a local leader in large retail and commercial maintenance management, which then gave Trinity Power a call to help outline the solution.
-While inspecting the jobsite prior to quoting, our expert technicians proved the added value Trinity’s broad experience can provide – they spotted a previously overlooked damaged busbar in the store’s main panel.
+Managers at the market called on a local leader in large retail and commercial maintenance management, who then gave Trinity Power a call to help outline the solution.
+While inspecting the jobsite prior to quoting, our expert technicians provided the added value Trinity’s broad experience can provide – they spotted a previously overlooked damaged busbar in the store’s main panel.
 Not only did the damage make a temporary-power connection unsafe, it also had the potential to create an electrical fire in the future.

 So Trinity’s project responsibilities increased, but the challenge was easily met.
 We delivered an 800kW/600V diesel generator to the site (along with all the equipment needed for connection, of course) and repaired the damaged equipment all within a three-hour window.
 An hour longer, and refrigerated food might have ended up in a dumpster.
-FM Lighting & Power looked like a hero to its customer and Trinity proved itself a valued member of the contractor’s team, earning high praise from that company’s management.
+Our client was a hero for their customer and Trinity proved itself a valued member of the contractor’s team, earning high praise from that company’s management.

-“I would like to thank you and your team for the outstanding service you provided us,” wrote FM’s owner, Fernando Modesti.
+“I would like to thank you and your team for the outstanding service you provided us,” wrote the company’s ower.
 “The shutdown could not have gone any smoother.
 I look forward to working with you in future projects.”

 When one of the world’s largest potash producers expanded operations at a Saskatchewan mine facility managers found themselves in need of more power.